NikV/hello-dalek/README.md

 #Hello Dalek
-A simple plugin that displays Dr. Who Quotes in the same fasion as the Hello Dolly Plugin.
+A simple plugin that displays Dr. Who Quotes in the same fashion as the Hello Dolly Plugin.

 All characters from Dr. Who belong to thier respective owners.